Consistent least squares estimation in population-size-dependent branching processes: Introduction

 where $Z_n$ represents the population size at time $n$ and $\{\xi_{n,i}(\cdot)\}_{n,i}$ are independent random variables that represent each individual's offspring whose distribution depends only on the current population size $Z_n$.
 In these processes, state 0 is absorbing, and represents \textit{extinction} of the population.
 Let $m(z):=\mathbb E[\xi(z)]$ denote the mean offspring at population size $z$; we say that a PSDBP has a carrying capacity $K$ if When such a threshold value $K$ exists, the PSDBP becomes extinct with probability one; this is common to almost all stochastic population models with a carrying capacity \cite{jagers2020populations}.
 We point out that, while closely related, the mathematical definition of the carrying capacity in \eqref{defK} is not the same as the biological definition given above.

 The fact that PSDBPs with a carrying capacity become extinct with probability one introduces several technical challenges.
-For example, to perform an asymptotic analysis of an estimator $\widehat{\vc \theta}_n$ based on a single trajectory, one needs to condition on non-extinction up to a finite time $n$ ---an event with vanishing probability as $n\to\infty$.
-Consequently, an estimator $\widehat{\vc \theta}_n$ may not satisfy the classical consistency property called \textit{$C$-consistency}, defined as follows: an estimator $\widehat{\vc \theta}_n:=\widehat{\vc \theta}_n(Z_0,\ldots,Z_n)$ is called $C$-consistent for a parameter $\vc\theta$ if,
+For example, if we consider a parametric PSDBP, to establish asymptotic properties of an estimator $\widehat{\vc \theta}_n$ for a parameter $\vc\theta$ based on a single trajectory, we need to condition on non-extinction up to a finite time $n$ ---an event with vanishing probability as $n\to\infty$.
+Consequently, unlike branching models with positive chance of survival, many natural estimators (such as maximum likelihood estimators) do not satisfy the classical consistency property called \textit{$C$-consistency}, defined as follows: an estimator $\widehat{\vc \theta}_n:=\widehat{\vc \theta}_n(Z_0,\ldots,Z_n)$ is called $C$-consistent for a parameter $\vc\theta$ if,

 (see for instance \cite{Pakes-1975}).
 In \cite[Theorem 1]{braunsteins2022parameter} the authors show that the maximum likelihood estimators (MLEs) $\hat{m}_n(z)$ (defined in \eqref{MLEmz}) for $m(z)$ in a PSDBP are not $C$-consistent but instead are such that, where $m^\uparrow(z)$ is different from $m(z)$, and can be interpreted as the mean number of offspring born to individuals when the current population size is $z$ in the \emph{$Q$-process} associated with $\{Z_n\}$, which corresponds to $\{Z_n\}$ conditioned on non-extinction in the distant future (see Section \ref{sec:Q-process}).
 In \cite{braunsteins2022parameter} the authors refer to \eqref{Qcons} as \emph{$Q$-consistency}.

 A major gap remains to be filled in the context of PSDBPs with a carrying capacity: \emph{there does not exist any $C$-consistent estimator for $m(z)$ or for parameters (such as the carrying capacity) in parametric models}.
 We point out that $C$-consistent estimators are lacking not only for PSDBPs but for any stochastic population process with a carrying capacity and an absorbing state at 0 (for example, the diffusion models in \cite{lande2003stochastic}, the continuous-time birth-death processes in \cite{hautphenne2021birth}, and the controlled branching processes in \cite{gonzalez2021model}).